harshal-vaze/Cisco-Packet-Tracer-Labs/Access Control List/README.md

 ![](ACL2.png)

-Second illustration of Access Control List on a Router 4321 in the network is illustrated also here.
+Second illustration of Access Control List on a Router 4321 in the network is demonstrated also here.

 In this illustration two ACLs were created, one for the internal network (ACL 100) and other for the outside network (ACL101).